Jon Berti Player Props: Marlins vs. Pirates

-The Miami Marlins and Jon Berti, who went 0-for-3 last time in action, battle Osvaldo Bido and the Pittsburgh Pirates at LoanDepot park, Saturday at 4:10 PM ET.
+On Sunday, Jon Berti (hitting .342 in his past 10 games) and the Miami Marlins play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Pirates.
+He had two hits (going 2-for-5 with an RBI) in his last appearance against the Pirates.

 Jon Berti Game Info & Props vs. the Pirates